How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Small sample properties of CD and CD tests

-The simulation results for the DGPs with the errors following standard normal distribution are shown in Table \ref{table.n.1f}-\ref{table.n.x2f}.
-Table \ref{table.n.1f} reports the test results for the pure single factor models.
-The top panel gives the results for the case where the number of selected PCs, denoted by $m$, is the same as the true number of factors, $m_{0}$, while the bottom panel reports the results when $m=2$.
-As to be expected the standard $CD$ test over-rejects when the factor is strong, namely when $a=1$.
-By comparison, the rejection frequencies of both $CD^{\ast}$ and $CD_{W+}$ tests under null ($\rho=0)$ are generally around the nominal size of $5$ per cent.
-Under the alternative (when $\rho=0.25$), the $CD^{\ast}$ has satisfactory power properties with significantly high rejection frequencies even when the sample size is small.
-But $CD_{W+}$ test performs quite poorly under spatial alternatives, especially when $T$ is small.
+The simulation results for the DGPs with the errors following Gaussian distribution are shown in Tables \ref{table.n.1f} to \ref{table.n.x2f.b}.
+Tables \ref{table.n.1f} and \ref{table.n.1f.b} report the test results for the latent factor model with one factor.
+Table \ref{table.n.1f} gives the results for the case where the number of selected PCs, denoted by $\hat{m}$, is the same as the true number of factors ($m_{0}=1$), while Table \ref{table.n.1f.b} reports the results when $\hat{m}=2$.
+As to be expected the standard CD test over-rejects when the factor is strong, namely when $\alpha=1$.
+By comparison, the rejection frequencies of both CD$^{\ast}$ and CD$_{W+}$ tests under null ($\lambda=0)$ are generally around the nominal size of $5$ per cent.
+Under the alternative (when $\lambda=0.25$), the CD$^{\ast}$ test has satisfactory power properties with significantly high rejection frequencies even when the sample size is small.
+But the CD$_{W+}$ test performs quite poorly under the spatial alternative, especially when $T$ is small.

-Table \ref{table.n.2f} summarizes the size and power results for the pure factor model with $m_{0}=2,$ and reports the results when $m\,$(the selected number PCs) is set to $2$ (the top panel) and $4$ (the bottom panel).
-The results are qualitatively similar to the ones reported for the single factor model.
-The $CD$ test over-rejects if at least one of the factors is strong, and the empirical sizes of $CD^{\ast}$ and $CD_{W+}$ tests are close to their nominal value of $5$ per cent, although we now observe some mild over-rejection when $n=100$ and the selected number of PCs is 4.
-In terms of power, the $CD^{\ast}$ performs well, although there is some loss of efficiency as the number of factors and selected PCs rise.
-Similarly, the power of the $CD_{W^{+}}$ test is now even lower and quite close to $5$ per cent when $T<500$ even if the number of PCs is set to $m_{0}=2$.
+Tables \ref{table.n.2f} and \ref{table.n.2f.b} summarize the size and power results for the latent factor model with $m_{0}=2,$ and reports the results when $\hat{m}$ (the selected number of PCs) is set to $2$ (Table \ref{table.n.2f}) and $4$ (Table \ref{table.n.2f.b}).
+The results are qualitatively similar to the ones reported for the one factor model.
+The CD test over-rejects if at least one of the factors is strong, and the empirical sizes of CD$^{\ast}$ and CD$_{W+}$ tests are close to their nominal value of $5$ per cent, although we now observe some mild over-rejection when $n=100$ and the selected number of PCs is 4.
+In terms of power, the CD$^{\ast}$ test performs well, although there is some loss of power as the numbers of factors and selected PCs rise.
+Similarly, the power of the CD$_{W^{+}}$ test is now even lower and quite close to $5$ per cent when $T<500$ even if the number of PCs is set to $m_{0}=2$.